 Golden Tickets are given to an outstanding student in each lesson.
+Students can enter the stubs of their Golden Tickets in to a weekly prize draw.

 Students that demonstrate good behaviour, punctuality and attendance throughout the year will be invited to attend reward trips at the end of the Autumn and Summer term.